Recipe by peep

 This recipe turned out okay for me at first.
 After making it I thought the lemon over powered the mint and cilantro so I strained it in cheesecloth and let about 3 tablespoons of liquid out, replaced it with a little water and added a little sugar to taste, blended it in the chopper again.
 After doing this, I looked up other mint chutney recipes and they called for sugar.
 Maybe the tamarind juice would have been better, but I didn't have any.
 The end result was good, so I would suggest adding the lemon juice to taste.

 I was very excited to find this recipe and I followed it exactly.
-What turned out tasted so horribly that I couldn't even test taste it more than twice.
 It tasted like pureed onion.
 Because the reviews are so good, I will definitely make this again.
 I'm wondering if there's a certain type of onion that needs to be used with this recipe.

 Very tasty, but I used rice vinegar instead of water, which added another dimension of flavor.